digst/cloud/design.md

 In a two-way negotiation between consumer and provider on individal projects, the overall strategic goals of goverment-it is at risk of taking second priority.
 To ensure the allignment of overall strategy and it-roadmaps the responsibility of roadmap decisions is placed with the Platform Policy Owner.

 **[Support lifetime]** Each supported feature (technology, interface or platform service) in GovCloud has a planned minimum lifetime supporting Cloud Consumers long term planing.
+Backward compatability is seeked for running applications.

 The products used to implement the platform will likely have many features that are less desirable to have an application depend on.
 To support the principle of vendor neutrality (and its goal of moveable applications) only a subset of said features is selected and supported.